 Levy says that diabetes-branded products aren’t superior, but “if the price is right, go for it.”
 Like Anthony, she advises patients to look for products with ceramides.
 She also notes that dry skin isn’t just a winter issue, and that people with diabetes need to be proactive year-round to take care of their skin.
 “I give this advice 100 times a day with patients,” she says.

-Dry skin can be dangerous
+Dry skin can be dangerous for diabetics

 Skin is an important barrier that protects the body from infection.
 Anthony says that people with diabetes “really can’t afford to have breaks in the skin.
 Having an intact barrier is really important.”
 Kelly says, “We think about dry skin and diabetes because dry skin can create openings in skin integrity that are a potential source of infection.
 With diabetes, the sugar in your blood could act as food for the infection and make it harder to heal.”